 The course introduces students to certain key theoretical concepts, approaches and debates concerning the understanding and critical analysis of the role of new media in contemporary society.
 It combines an analytical perspective, that sheds light on some crucial aspects, functions and uses of new media, with a historical perspective, that places new media within a broader understanding of technology and its relationship to culture and social change.
 The course explores some major research areas in a way that prioritizes interdisciplinarity, grounded on on-going research rather than abstract theorizing, innovative and critical thinking about current issues and challenges, as well as the value of combining quantitative and qualitative perspectives.

-- Understanding of the central concepts of new media technologies.
+- Understanding of the central concepts, approaches and debates concerning new media

-- Critically assessment and synthesis of new media theories and approaches.
+- Critical assessment of new media theories and research approaches

-- Application of theories on the critical understanding and analysis of contemporary social issues and changes and every-day problems.
+- Effective use of new media theories and research approaches in the understanding and analysis of contemporary social issues, problems and changes

-- Compare the different new media theories and understand their similarities and differences.
+- Compare and contrast the different new media theories and research approaches

 |Type of work||Description||Hours|